How do you keep emotions out of investing? Create and follow a good exit strategy!

 What’s the Point?

 The point is to have a Stop Loss Strategy and stick to it.
-If your strategy was to sell when “X” happened and “X” happened, you would want to act on it.
+If your strategy was to sell when “X” happens and “X” happened, you would want to act on it.

 TradeStops can help you do this with its unique suite of tools that act as a call to action.
 The tools help you make sound decisions even in the face of emotions such as greed, fear, or attachment/loyalty to a particular company.
 TradeStops’ algorithms see no emotion.
 This would help you to maximize your profits and minimize your losses.